JeroenBoersma/docker-compose-development/README.md

 Start
 ---

+- Run `docker-compose build` from the development directory, this will build the custom repositories
 - Run `docker-compose up -d` from the development directory
 - \*.dev > 127.0.0.1 (if you use boot2docker, use that ip)
     - dnsmasq